 - Click Options to customize the look of the layer.

-- Click OK when you are finished customizing your style or click Cancel to go back to the Change Style pane without saving any of your choices.
+- Click Done when you are finished customizing your style or click Cancel to go back to the Change Style pane without saving any of your choices.

-- If you have privileges or the item update capability to apply changes to the layer and want the styling to apply to the item anytime it appears in a map, browse to the layer you want to save, click More Options , and click Save Layer.
+- If you have privileges to create content or the ability to update content shared with you through a group (item update capability), and want the styling to apply to the item anytime it appears in a map, browse to the layer you want to save, click More Options , and click Save Layer.

 - Click Save at the top of Map Viewer to save the styling changes to the map.